Rego Center: History

 On April 24, 2020, it was announced that At Home would be opening in the former Kohl's space in 2021.
 At Home opened in April 2021.

 On September 10, 2020, it was announced that Century 21 would be closing its location as part of a plan to close all 38 stores nationwide.
 One month later, Century 21 permanently closed its Rego Park store.

 On April 23, 2023, Bed Bath & Beyond announced that they filed for Chapter 11 Bankruptcy, and announced that they would close all remaining stores in the United States, including the location at Rego Center.
 The store closed in July 2023.

 After several years at the mall, Old Navy closed in January 2024.

 Recently, as of April 27, 2025, Best Buy has moved inside of the former Toys "R" Us space, which has been vacant since 2018.
 Best Buy relocated from the nearby Queens Place Mall.
 In addition, DSW also relocated from Queens Place Mall into a portion of the former Century 21 space in September 2025.

-On May 15, 2025, Marshalls relocated to the phase II building.

-On June 16, 2025, At Home announced that they filed for Chapter 11 Bankruptcy, and announced that they would close 26 stores nationwide, including the location at Rego Center.
+On May 15, 2025, Marshalls relocated to the Phase II building.
+Following that on June 16, At Home announced that they filed for Chapter 11 Bankruptcy, and announced that they would close 26 stores nationwide, including the location at Rego Center.
 The store closed on August 24, 2025.

-In September 2025, Burlington relocated to phase 2 of the mall leaving phase 1 of the mall vacant.
+Later in September, Burlington relocated to Phase II of the mall leaving Phase I of the mall vacant.

+In June 2026, Target announced the relocating from Queens Place Mall (the same mall Best Buy relocated from) into the former Kohl's/At Home space.
+This will take place in 2028.